hfeeki/django-heroku-template/README.md

 ### Creating the environment ###

-Create a virtual python enviroment for the project.
+Create a virtual python environment for the project.
 If you're not using virtualenv or virtualenvwrapper you may skip this step.

 #### For virtualenvwrapper ####